nlewo/comin/docs/authentication.md

 ## SSH

-you need to create a [SSH deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) with access to the flake repository and any private inputs. store this key into a file (`/filepath/to/your/deploy/key` in example 2).
+You need to create a [SSH deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys) with access to the flake repository and any private inputs. store this key into a file (`/filepath/to/your/deploy/key` in example 2).
 Note: user access keys are also supported.